contactsimonwilson/PubRemote/README.md

 - [CustomWheel VESC Express Module](https://customwheel.shop/accesories/vesc-express-module-wifi-bt)
 - And many others...

-### Software Prerequisites

-#### Simple Deployment, No Development

-Flash your ESP32 using the included flashing tool at [pubmote.techfoundry.nz](https://pubmote.techfoundry.nz/)

-#### Advanced Deployment
-- IDE or other code editor
-    - SquareLine Studio
-    - VS Code
-    - Something else...
-- PlatformIO

-> [!TIP]
-> If SL Studio repeatedly fails on startup because of a font error, try clearing the font bin files.

-## Issues

-[Create an issue](https://github.com/contactsimonwilson/PubRemote/) on GitHub or post in the Pubmote channel within the PubWheel Discord server

 ## Get Started Using PubMote

 - Not sure where to get started with a Pubmote build?
 Check out an example build like the [Leaf Blaster](/docs/builds/leaf-blaster.md)!
 - For instructions on first-time setup, pairing, and usage, see the [quick start guide](/docs/quick-start.md).

+## Issues

+[Create an issue](https://github.com/contactsimonwilson/PubRemote/) on GitHub or post in the Pubmote channel within the PubWheel Discord server

+## For Developers

+- VS Code or other code editor
+- PlatformIO
+- SquareLine Studio

+> [!TIP]
+> If SL Studio repeatedly fails on startup because of a font error, try clearing the font bin files.